magneticio/vamp.io/content/resources/using vamp/environment-variables.md

       weight: 50%
 ```

-> **Note:** we just use the breed level environment variables.
-We also split the traffic into a 50/50 divide between both services.
+#### Example - Override the JVM_HEAP_SIZE in production

-### Example 2: Overriding the JVM_HEAP_SIZE in production
+**Use case:** As a developer, you created your service with a default heap size you use on your development laptop and maybe on a test environment.
+Once your service goes "live", an ops guy/gal should be able to override this setting.

-As a developer, you created your service with a default heap size you use on your development laptop and maybe on a test environment.
-Once your service goes "live", an ops guy/gall should be able to override this setting.
+**Implementation:** In the below blueprint we override the variable `JVM_HEAP_SIZE` for the whole `frontend` cluster by specifically marking it with .dot-notation `cluster.variable`

 ```yaml
 ---